jonjonsson/Emby-MDBList-Collection-Creator/README.md

 ## Seasonal lists
 You can specify a period of the year to show a collection for.
 For example only show a collection during Christmas every year.
 You can also specify an end date so a collection does not show again after a specific date, useful for something like this years Oscars collection that you don't want to be hanging about forever.
 See example in config file.

+## Collection posters
+Specify the image to use as a collection poster, either a local image or an image url.
+See examples in config.cfg.

 ## Backing up IsWatched and Favorites
 Kind of a bolted on functionality since it's unrelated to the main function of the script, but I needed it so I added it.